 - ¾ cup powdered sugar

-- Mix the crushed speculoss cookies and melted butter until it resembles wet sand and can be packed down.
+- Mix the crushed speculoos cookies and melted butter until it resembles wet sand and can be packed down.

 - In a mixing bowl, add in the cream cheese.
-Beat on medium until the cream cheese is smooth.
+Beat with a hand mixer on medium until smooth.
 Scrape down the bowl.

-- Add in the sugar and ¼ cup of cookie butter.
+- Add in sugar and ½ cup of cookie butter.
 Beat on medium again until light and fluffy.

-- Add in the sour cream and heavy creamy.
+- Add in the sour cream and heavy cream.
 Beat on medium until the mixture comes together.
 It will be runny.

-- Pour into the prepared pan on top of the crust.
-The crust doesn't have to be cooled completely.
+- Pour the cheesecake on top of the crust.

-- In a small bowl, heat up the ¾ cup of heaping cookie butter for 30 seconds to make it runny.
+- In a small microwave-safe bowl, heat up the remaining ½ cup of heaping cookie butter for 30 seconds to make it runny.

-- Pour the melted cookie butter evenly on the cheesecake.
+- Pour the melted cookie butter evenly on the top of the cheesecake.
 Using a skewer or knife, swirl the sauce into the cheesecake.

-- Wrap the bottom of the spring form pan with tin foil.
-Place the cheesecake into a slightly bigger pan and fill with an inch to two inches of hot water.
-Make sure the tin foil protects the cheesecake so water doesn't leak into it.
+- Wrap the bottom of the springform pan with 2 layers of heavy-duty tin foil.
+Place the cheesecake into a slightly bigger pan and fill with 1 inch of water.

 - Place in the oven with a tented piece of tin foil over the top of the cheesecake to prevent browning on the top.
-Let the cheesecake bake for 1 hour 15 minutes - 1 hour 25 minutes until done.
+Let the cheesecake bake for 1 hour 15 minutes - 1 hour 25 minutes or until done.
 To make sure the cheesecake is done, give it a wiggle.
 If it slightly jiggles in JUST the middle like jello, then it's done.
 If it jiggles all over, it needs to bake longer.
 Turn off the heat and crack the oven door slightly.
-Let it cool in the oven.
-I kept mine in the oven for about 4-5 hours and then placed it in the fridge.
+Let it cool in the oven for 1 to 2 hours until it reaches room temperature and then place in the fridge to chill overnight.